RossAdrian/pyframebuffer/CONTRIBUTING.md

 If opened up with the projects vscode Dev Container, you must not care of code formatting.
 All is done automaticly by saving!

-If your not able to use it, you can run the following commands to format the code:
+If you're not able to use it, you can run the following commands to format the code:

 **For the C sources:**